fDirham/TBPxTSE-Database-Demo/README.md

 5. How to delete and update a document
 6. How to sort the results of listening to changes in a collection

+## Getting started
+Simply open index.html on the webpage.

 ## Note schema
 Although firestore's documents do not have to follow a rigid schema, the front end for this demo will only work if note documents are within the "notes" collection and have the following fields:
 * title: string,